eisental/RedstoneChips/circuitdocs/Transmitter.md

 Broadcasts its data inputs wirelessly over a specific broadcast channel.
 The data can be received by any [receiver](Receiver) chip tuned to the same channel.

 Set your message in the input data pins, then set the send pin (input 0) on to send the message.
+If the send pin is left in an on state, the transitter will send data whenever any of the input data pins change.
 A transmitter with one input pin doesn't have a send pin and will send a message whenever the pin changes state.

 The channel name can specify a start bit using the syntax `<channel name>:<start bit>`.
 When used, the transmitter will set the broadcast channel data from the start bit on leaving the current value of channel bits that are out of range.